Māngere death: Man charged with attempted murder after woman fatally struck by car

 They had entered the premises of Oji Fibre Solutions at 20 Mahunga Drive.

-A witness said there was an extremely aggravated man in the road talking to police.
+A witness earlier said there was an extremely aggravated man in the road talking to police.
 The witness heard police tell the man that if he wanted to help his wife, he needed to listen to them.

+There were also three-to-four people in fluorescent vests taken away by police.
+They looked more like they were helping police than being under arrest, the witness said.

 WorkSafe said it had been notified of the incident.